1. Home

 Testing your checkout & funnel

-In this article, we’re going to look at how you can test your checkout and see the flow from a customer’s perspective, without processing any live payments.
+In this test mode setup guide, we’re going to look at how you can test your checkout and see the flow from a customer’s perspective, without processing any live payments.

-We’ve got this article broken down into several sections:
+This article is broken down into several sections:

 In your product settings, there are 3 statuses that can be set: